I’m switching to PC after 27 years of Mac.

 I have a problem.
 I need a new computer, and I have money to spend.
 But this time, I don’t think I’ll be buying a Mac.

-I already have an iMac Late 2014, fully upgraded and top of the line, but it is too slow in CPU and GPU, especially when editing 42MP photos from my Sony A7R II.
+I already have an iMac Late 2014, fully upgraded and top of the line, but it is too slow in CPU and GPU performance.
+Especially so, when editing 42MP photos from my Sony A7R II where both components are stressed at once, and the poor thermal design of the iMac adds a further bottleneck .
 I also have a late 2013 Retina MacBook Pro 15″, and it too, desperately needs an upgrade.

 - Apple T2 chip is causing major system instability for many users.